Language and Social Media

 Security is a concept.
-Here, I present a capsize routine which works reliably under nearly all conditions.
+Here, I present a capsize routine which works reliably under most conditions.
 In cold water, appropriate clothing like a wet or dry suit is part of the concept.

-Flotation bags in the bow area Due to the bags, the capsized and righted boat floats sufficiently high and dry, and there is not much water in the cockpit.
+Flotation bags in the bow area Due to the inflatable bags, the capsized and righted boat floats so high and dry that it is not swamped anew by each wave.
+When the boat is righted, there is not much water in the cockpit.

-Hugh Horton, the Designer of the Bufflehead sailing canoe, has also performed a series of capsize tests.
+Hugh Horton, the Designer of BUFFLEHEAD, has also performed a series of capsize tests.
 Read them here and here.

-Sailing canoe Bufflehead, hull Good freeboard, full ends, a deck which sheds spray easily and a high cockpit coaming help to keep the boat dry in bigger waves.
+Sailing Canoe Bufflehead Generous freeboard, full ends, a deck which sheds spray easily and a high cockpit coaming help to keep the boat dry in bigger waves.
 A dry boat is as safe as a cork on the water.

-Hugh Horton, the Designer of the Buffleheadsailing canoe, has written that wider boats are usually safer.
+Hugh Horton, the Designer of BUFFLEHEAD, has written that wider boats are usually safer.

-Our sailing canoes are easy to handle in stronger wind and waves.
-Other important features:
+All components of the BUFFLEHEAD sailing canoe are easy to handle in stronger wind and waves.
+Important features:

 Try to reef on the water, practice first in a calm.
 Memorize the individual steps and their sequence.
 Does the reefing routine work even when the wind whistles around your ears and shakes the sail?